 The Bachelor's degree program in Criminal Justice is designed to prepare students for careers in law enforcement, criminal justice administration, and corrections management.
 In addition to these professional objectives, the program is also intended to prepare the student for graduate school or law school.
-Criminal Justice majors may earn either a Bachelor of Arts or a Bachelor of Science Degree.
-As a requirement for graduation, all Criminal Justice majors must sit for a nationally normed exit examination in the final semester of their course work.
+Criminal Justice majors may earn either a Bachelor of Arts or Bachelor of Science Degree.
+As a requirement for graduation, all criminal justice majors must sit for a nationally normed exit` examination in the final semester of their course work.